 When it comes to interviewing candidates for nursing positions in long-term care, there are several factors you need to consider.
 The best nurses have the right knowledge, skills, and experience combined with an ability to work under pressure while delivering exceptional care to patients and their families.

 To identify all of these qualities, it’s crucial that you ask the right questions at the interview stage.
-Here, the Conexus team provides their top five questions to ask LTC nurse candidates, so you can drill down to the specific hard and soft skills that you’re looking for.
+Here, the Conexus team provides top 5 questions to ask long-term care (LTC) nurse candidates, so you can drill down to the specific hard and soft skills that you’re looking for.

 1. What LTC experience do you have?

 This is the candidate’s opportunity to provide specific LTC work experience, so you can check what they say matches the information on their resume.
 However, the candidate might not have acquired any dedicated LTC experience, so instead ask them to tell you about relevant modules they studied or any developmental programs they’re currently undertaking related to LTC.

 2. What have you done to improve your knowledge of LTC in the last year?

 Here, you’re looking for the candidate to demonstrate positive self-improvement and their dedication to continuous learning and development.
 Most employers prefer goal-oriented candidates, so listen out for examples of self-sufficiency, time-management, and motivation in their answer.

 3. Tell me about a time when a patient or their family were particularly pleased and appreciative of your care.

 This answer should indicate a candidate’s commitment to patient care and willingness to go the extra mile.
 Ensure you find out precisely what they did to make the patient or their family happy, and how the candidate knew they were happy.
 Also, enquire about the outcome of this situation, i.e. did it result in a change in approach or processes?

 4. Tell me about a time when a patient’s family was dissatisfied with your care, and how you handled it.